NguyenThanhCong170/C-DM/README.md

 ├── sd15/                          # SD 1.5 base model (cross_attention_dim = 768), downloaded by you
 ├── checkpoint-4000.safetensors    # LoRA, rank 16, 4000 steps — included in the repo
 ├── concepts.json                  # concept definitions, only needed for retraining
+├── config/training.yaml           # training settings, only needed for retraining
 └── app.py
 ```